meshcloud/meshcloud-docs/docs/meshstack.azure.md

 | meshProject  | Resource Group |
 | meshUser     | AD User        |

-Currently all meshProjects are mapped to a single Subscription inside a `PlatformInstances` Subscription.
+> Note: Currently all meshProjects are mapped to a single Subscription in Azure.
 This is subject to change as we extend the Azure support.

 But this is not the use case we follow, because we use a Keycloak server as Identity Provider.
 The use of an external IDP in combination with Azure is only possible with a SAML compatible IDP and is [documented by Microsoft](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-fed-saml-idp).